 Note: You’ll notice that RVshare rental prices will vary a great deal by location and vehicle.
 There is usually a cleaning fee involved and a deposit.
 You’ll definitely want to factor all that in for your vacation budget.

-Planning the destination is fun, but if you’re looking for a fall getaway, it’s best to make reservations NOW.
+Planning the destination is fun, but if you’re looking for a late fall or winter getaway, it’s best to make reservations NOW.

-So here’s the thing about RV rentals… the actual RVshare process is the easy part, and you can even do that last-minute via RVshare’s Instant Booking feature.
+So here’s the thing about RV rentals… the actual RVshare process is the easy part, and you can even do that last minute via RVshare’s Instant Booking feature.
 In my experience, there was no problem finding available rigs that fit our needs.
-So it’s the perfect option for autumn!
+So it’s the perfect option for the upcoming season.